 ESA astronaut Timothy Peake will soon dive to the bottom of the sea to learn more about exploring space.
-A permanent base almost 20 metres below sea level off the coast of Florida will be Tim’s home for more than a week in June.
+A permanent underwater base almost 20 m below the waves off the coast of Florida will be Tim’s home for more than a week in June.

 The NASA Extreme Environment Mission Operations, or NEEMO, allows space agencies to test technologies and research international crew behaviour for long-duration missions.

-Astronauts get a feeling of what it is like to work and live in space, learning to cope as individuals and as a team with stressful situations.
+Astronauts get a feeling of how it is to work and live in space, learning to cope as individuals and as a team to stressful situations.

 During their 10-day stay in the underwater base, the aquanauts will conduct ‘waterwalks’ to perform repairs simulating real spacewalks.